ATO Tax Time Hitlist 2025: What the ATO Is Watching This Year

 1. Work-Related Expense Deductions

-What the ATO Is Watching:
+What the ATO is watching:

 - Overclaimed home office expenses